datameet/covid19/website/docs/oxygen_shortage_deaths/index.md

 </details>
 <details>
 <summary style="cursor: pointer; color: #3b8dbd; font-weight: bold;">8.How‌ ‌can‌ ‌I‌ ‌support‌ ‌your‌ ‌effort?‌ ‌</summary>
-You can help us include any‌ ‌report ‌we‌ ‌may‌ ‌have‌ ‌missed‌ ‌by‌ ‌replying‌ ‌to‌ ‌our‌ ‌twitter‌ ‌thread‌.
-For personal stories, you can also email us, and for news stories, you can fill this form.
+You can help us include any‌ ‌report ‌we‌ ‌may‌ ‌have‌ ‌missed‌ ‌by‌ ‌replying‌ ‌to‌ ‌our‌ ‌[twitter‌ ‌thread](https://twitter.com/aditipriya_0301/status/1389977835096453124)‌.
+For personal stories, you can also email (`oxygendenialdeaths [at] gmail [dot] com`) us, and for news stories, [you can fill this form](https://docs.google.com/forms/d/e/1FAIpQLSfclBRyFpjqQLAzbxYKu1dmeMC5jJ_tsxBBkzbrgokZtI0sHQ/viewform?gxids=7628).
 Please also consider donating to groups who are directly helping in this crisis.
 </details>
 <details>
 <summary style="cursor: pointer; color: #3b8dbd; font-weight: bold;">9.
 What is the data release timeline? </summary>